Fall-2025-COMP163/project-3-bnjoseph/README.md

 - Helper functions added
   - parse_item_effect: splits a string to get stat and value of stat
   - apply_stat_effect: applies value of stat to character stat.

+Commit VII:
+- Quest management added
+  - accept_quest: if successful, appends quest to active_quests.
+QuestNotFoundError raised if quest does not exist.
+InsufficientLevelError raised if level does not meet required level for quest.
+QuestAlreadyCompletedError raised if quest is already in active quests or is in completed quests.
+QuestRequirementsNotMedError raised if required quest is not in completed quests.
+  - complete_quest: if successful, rewards for quest are returned.
+QuestNotFoundError raised if ques is not valid.
+QuestNotActiveError raised if quest is not being done currently.
+  - abandon_quest: removes quest from active quests list.
+QuestNotActiveError is quest is not in active quest list.
+  - get_active_quests: returns a list of all active quests.
+  - get_completed_quests: returns a list of all completed quests.
+  - get_available_quests: returns a list of quests that hte character would meet the prerequisites for.
+- Quest Tracking added
+  - is_quest_completed: returns boolean for if quest is in completed quests.
+  - is_quest_active: returns boolean for if quest is in active quests.
+  - can_accept_quest: returns boolean for if quest is in available quests.
+  - get_quest_prerequisite_chain: returns list of quests that must be done for a given quest to be available.
+QuestNotFoundError raised if quest is not valid.